TanStack/router/docs/guide/external-data-loading.md

 While Router is very capable of storing and managing your data needs out of the box, sometimes you just might want something different!

-Router is also designed to be a **coordinator** for external data fetching and caching libraries.
+Router is designed to be a perfect **coordinator** for external data fetching and caching libraries.
 This means that you can use any data fetching/caching library you want, and the router will coordinate the loading of your data in a way that aligns with your users' navigation.

 ## What data fetching libraries are supported?